 Sadly, tourism to Cayo Largo, which mostly consists of Canadian and Italian beachgoers, does not take advantage of the beautiful natural denizens of the island.
 While there is a rescue center that organizes the public release of hatchlings (an activity that is shunned upon by turtle scientists) from nests laid in areas threatened by tourism, there is no ethic to encourage tourism that offers unique views of these creatures.
 In essence the island needs more tourism, especially in the summer nesting season, which coincides with the lowest tourist season, to create incentives for the five hotels operating on the island to care more about their conservation.

 The consensus decision at the workshop was to secure funding to support three trips to Cayo Largo (June, July and August 2018), whereby Cuban scientists and volunteers will patrol beaches and collect nesting and hatchling data.
 Also, Cuba lacks a wildlife rehabilitation center whereby diseased turtles or those caught incidentally by fishers can be treated and returned to the wild.
-At our workshops we identified a wildlife veterinarian named Eddy García, who will undergo training at the Florida Aquarium in Tampa in January 2018.
-There Mr. Garcia, a trained veterinarian and manatee biologist, will learn firsthand from the Florida Aquarium’s wildlife rehabilitation program staff as they treat injured turtles in Tampa Bay.
+At our workshops we identified a wildlife veterinarian named Eddy García, who will undergo training in Florida in January 2018.
+There Mr. Garcia, a trained veterinarian and manatee biologist, will learn firsthand from staff of a wildlife rehabilitation program as they treat injured turtles in Tampa Bay.